anbehindY/furniture-mall/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the learning experinece, and my partners for all help given
+We would like to thank Microverse for the learning experience, our  coding partners for all needed coorporation and Murat Korkmaz of Behance to the design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>